 Mean surface air temperature adjacent to the site decreased from Day -20 to 4 (“negative” days refer to days prior to the addition of 13CO2 and shading treatments), then recovered somewhat and remained without obvious trend but with variation for the rest of the post-labeling period (Day 5 to 25) (Fig. 2a).
 Peak 13CO2 concentration occurred on Day 0 as a consequence of the short-term labeling event (Fig. 2b).
 The impact of the shading treatments (Day 0 to 25) on shortwave radiation was noticeable (Fig. 2b).

-The model predicted exponential growth in all biomass pools was observed during the 8 years pre-treatment, with perhaps some slowing in the final year (Fig. 3a).
-Compared to the standard CLM results, C stocks of the simulation with optimized parameters were lower and closer to observation-based estimates of leaf, stem, root and total aboveground biomass (Baldwin and Feduccia, 1987; Naidu et al., 1998; Vanlear et al., 1986).
+The model predicted exponential growth in all biomass pools during the 8 years pretreatment, with perhaps some slowing in the final year (Fig. 3a).
+Compared to the CLM results with standard parameters, C stocks of the simulation with optimized parameters were lower and closer to observation-based estimates of leaf, stem and root biomass (Baldwin and Feduccia, 1987; Naidu et al., 1998; Vanlear et al., 1986).
 Before parameter optimization, the photosynthesis module of CLM overestimated observed net assimilation at the leaf level under moderate and high PAR conditions, which is consistent with the biomass being too high in that simulation.
 With optimization, assimilation was reduced, especially at PAR greater than approximately 250 µmol m-2 s-1 (Fig. 3b).
 Optimization substantially improved agreement with observations at higher PAR, albeit with some loss of agreement at light levels below approximately 200 µmol m-2 s-1 (PRE_OPT simulations, Fig. 3b).
 Overall, the CLM-simulated light-response curve using the PRE_OPT parameterization was in better agreement with the observed light-response curve.
 It should be noted that the improvement was realized with parameters optimized against stand-level observations (Section 2.2.2) and not the leaf-level observations of photosynthesis, which served as an independent validation of the optimized model.
-The persistently larger difference between simulated and observed assimilation at PAR of approximately 500 µmol m-2 s-1 is a consequence of the assumption in CLM4 of carboxylation being limited by a single factor (i.e, the calculation of the limiting carboxylation rate as the absolute minimum value of the RuBisCO-, RuBP regeneration- and TPU-limited rates of carboxylation) (Harley and Sharkey, 1991).
-Assuming co-limitation between the individually limited rates of carboxylation, a smoother transition between limiting factors and an improved fit with observations at the transition point of approximately 500 µmol m-2 s-1 can be obtained by solving for the minimum carboxylation rate using coupled quadratics as in Collatz et al. (1991).